UK PM Johnson to hike taxes to pay for social care | Politics

 - United Kingdom

-Prime Minister Boris Johnson will address lawmakers on Tuesday on his plans to fix Britain's social care system though many in his own party are furious that he wants to pay for it by hiking taxes in a clear breach of his election pledges.
-After the fiscal splurge on the COVID-19 pandemic, Johnson is now addressing Britain's creaking social care system, whose costs will soar as the population ages.
+Prime Minister Boris Johnson will address lawmakers on Tuesday on his plans to fix Britain's social care system, with many in his own party furious that he wants to pay for it by hiking taxes in a clear breach of his election pledges.
+After splurging on the COVID-19 pandemic, Johnson is now trying to address Britain's creaking social care system, whose costs are projected to double as the population ages over the next two decades.

-For years, British leaders have been trying to find a way to pay for social care without endangering support by hiking taxes.
-In 2019, Johnson said he had a plan for social care.
+For years, British politicians have been trying to find a way to pay for social care, though successive Labour and Conservative prime ministers have ducked the issue because they feared it would anger voters and their own parties.
 Johnson wants to raise the National Insurance (NI) tax paid by around 25 million working people to subsidize care for pensioners, including wealthy retirees, according to British media.

-Johnson will chair a cabinet meeting on Tuesday morning and then is expected to address parliament at around 1130 GMT.
+The prime minister will chair a cabinet meeting on Tuesday morning and is afterward expected to address parliament at around 1130 GMT.
 Johnson, his finance minister Rishi Sunak and health minister Sajid Javid will then hold a news conference.
-"We must act now to ensure the health and care system has the long-term funding it needs to continue fighting COVID and start tackling the backlogs, and end the injustice of catastrophic costs for social care," Johnson will say in a speech to parliament, according to extracts released by his office.
+"We must act now to ensure the health and care system has the long-term funding it needs to continue fighting COVID and start tackling the backlogs, and end the injustice of catastrophic costs for social care," Johnson will tell parliament, according to extracts released by his office.

 "My government will not duck the tough decisions needed to get NHS (National Health Service) patients the treatment they need and to fix our broken social care system."
-Like many other Western leaders, Johnson is facing demands to spend more on welfare after government borrowing ballooned to 14.2% of economic output - a level last seen at the end of World War Two.
+Like many other Western leaders, Johnson is facing demands to spend more on welfare even though government borrowing has ballooned to 14.2% of economic output - a level is last seen at the end of World War Two.

+For Johnson, who helped win the 2016 Brexit vote and then as prime minister presided over Britain's exit from the EU, fixing social care "once and for all" offers a possible way to broaden his domestic legacy.
+In 2019, Johnson said he had a plan for social care and promised to prevent the elderly from having to sell their houses to pay for care.

+But his plan is a gamble.
+Though Johnson won the biggest Conservative majority since Margaret Thatcher, many of the party's lawmakers worry his government lacks both a big-picture reform plan for the United Kingdom and the talent to implement one.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)